PlanterApp/planter_blog/content/posts/a-garden-inspired-feast/index.md

 Serve with warm tortillas or toast, and if you have them refried beans!

-### Creamy Scandinavian Cucumber Salad- Contributed by Samantha
+## Creamy Scandinavian Cucumber Salad- Contributed by Samantha

 For the last couple of summers, I've had a surplus of cucumbers from my garden.
 I am not really fond of cucumbers, so I grow them for my husband.
 But only he can eat so many cucumbers, and I didn't want all of the cucumbers to go to waste, so I looked for a way I would enjoy them, too.

 I have a small collection of Scandinavian cookbooks and came across some cucumber salads.
 The traditional way is basically a quick-pickled style blend of cucumbers that's usually eaten with fish.
 Then I came across some recipes that involved adding sour cream, apparently popular with the American Midwestern Scandinavians.
 I like anything with sour cream, so I tried it and made that salad all summer.
 Even now, as summer's gone, I still make it!
 Cream makes everything delicious in my opinion.
 This recipe is a blend of several versions I've seen, and you can customize it to your liking.

-\-2 Cucumbers, skin on or peeled
+\- 2 Cucumbers, skin on or peeled

 \-1/4 Cup of sour cream, more or less as desired

-\-1 TBSP of white vinegar, more or less as desired
+\-1 Tbsp of white vinegar, more or less as desired

 \-1 Tsp of lemon juice